utunga/cs-content-api/query_content_{}.md

     "body": "<p>As head of the company's European business unit, Simon is also a member of the firm's Executive Committee and is on the CreditSights, Inc. Board of Directors.
 He joined CreditSights as Senior European Financial Analyst in 2003.</p><p> Prior to that he was a Managing Director, Head of European High Grade Research and Senior European Bank analyst at Deutsche Bank (1996-2003).
 Simon worked at rating agency IBCA, now part of FitchRatings, from 1987 to 1996 where in addition to covering banks in various European countries he was an Executive Committee member.
 Simon started his career in 1983 at Midland Bank's International Division, spending four years there in a variety of roles.
 He read Modern Languages at Sidney Sussex College, Cambridge University, graduating in 1983.</p>"
   }
 }
 ```

 1.2 Content Sub Component - Request Free Trial

-As far as the API is concerned, textual content for sub components rendered within other pages is no different than &quot;full content&quot; API requests.
-The only indication that content is shared across multiple pages might be the path used to store them (&quot;/shared/&quot; in this case).
+As far as the API is concerned, textual content for sub components rendered within other pages is no different than "full content" API requests.
+The only indication that content is shared across multiple pages might be the path used to store them \("/shared/" in this case\).

 The only rule is that any content that can be updated by CS Staff needs to be stored in a template of some kind.
 This should include all text without exception.

 ```
 query content(path:"/shared/free_trial") {
   title,
   intro,
   buttonText,
 }
 ```

 ```
 {
   "data": {
     "title": "Request a Free Trial",